flowtsohg/mdx-m3-viewer/README.md

 Loading models and textures happens by using handlers and `load`, while other files are loaded generically with `loadGeneric`.

-For handlers, the viewer uses a system of path solving functions.
+For handlers, the viewer uses path solving functions.
-That is, you supply a function that takes a source you want to load, such as an url, and you need to return specific results so the viewer knows what to do.
+You supply a function that takes a source you want to load, such as an url, and you need to return specific results so the viewer knows what to do.
 The load function itself looks like this:

 ```javascript